 Frontiers in Surgery is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Surgery welcome submission of the following article types: Case Report, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review, Technology and Code, General Commentary, Study Protocol, Curriculum, Instruction, and Pedagogy, Brief Research Report, Community Case Study and Classification.
+The specialty sections of Frontiers in Surgery welcome submission of the following article types: Case Report, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review, Technology and Code, General Commentary, Study Protocol, Curriculum, Instruction, and Pedagogy, Brief Research Report and Classification.

 When submitting a manuscript to Frontiers in Surgery, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.